 Brantingham Conservation Area

 In 2003, Brantingham Parish Council was approached by East Riding Of Yorkshire Council with a formal proposal to create a conservation area.
 Following discussions between both councils, a Public Exhibition was held and residents were asked to give their views on the proposal.
-Further discussions took place in light of the comments received and amendments were made to the original proposals.
-Finally, the Brantingham Conservation Area was designated on 29th June 2005.
-A re-appraisal was undertaken in 2010 with a view to meeting current national government requirements and an updated and extended Brantingham Conservation Area was designated in March of 2011.
-As shown on the map, the conservation area encompasses most of the village.
+Further discussions took place in light of the comments received and amendments were made.
+The Brantingham Conservation Area was designated on 29th June 2005 and encompassed most of the village.
+A review was undertaken in 2010 in order to meet prevailing national government requirements.
+A revised and extended Brantingham Conservation Area was agreed and designated in March 2011.
+This was updated in 2016.
+In 2021, a new appraisal was undertaken and consulted upon and this was adopted in January 2022.

-View the full BRANTINGHAM CONSERVATION AREA APPRAISAL document here.
+You can view the 2022 BRANTINGHAM CONSERVATION AREA APPRAISAL and MANAGEMENT PLAN document here.

 A Conservation Area is defined in the Planning (Listed Buildings and Conservation Area) Act 1990 as: “An area of special architectural or historic interest, the character of which it is desirable to preserve or enhance”